top of page

 “We must learn to distinguish between what is merely important and what is wildly important.
 A wildly important goal carries serious consequences.
 Failure to achieve these goals renders all other achievements relatively inconsequential.” --Steven Covey

-The next day, Celia asked him how his night was.
+The next day, she asked him how his night was.
 He excitedly reported that he loves his new book and, after reading it, fell into a deep sleep.
-Quinton let go of his nightmare in this moment.
-This was something he could not have done without Celia understanding the difference between the merely and the wildly important for him.
+Quinton let go of his nightmare in this moment because Celia spoke to his higher self.
+This was something he could not have done without her understanding the difference between the merely and the wildly important.
 She coached his teacher who began learning a new approach: First, begin with self.
 See the higher self.
 Honor story.
 Be curious.
 Be compassionate.
 Appreciate that everyone has a piece of the truth.
 Be present.
 Imbue others with their own intelligence

 Conclusion

-Focusing on the merely important taught these students compliance, and reinforced fear and trauma.
+Focusing on the merely important teaches students compliance, and reinforces fear and trauma.
 That they are less than, not good enough, unless they complete the math assignment regardless of what’s going on in their lives.
-It taught them that we actually don’t recognize grit when it's in front of us.
+It teaches them that we actually don’t recognize grit when it's in front of us.

-When we have the courage to listen to stories, to embrace them, and make accommodations for them, children and adults thrive.
+When we have the courage to listen to stories, to embrace them, and make accommodations for them, we create the conditions for children and adults thrive.
 They learn.
 We learn.
 When we have the courage to confront our own racism, we begin to address how we perpetuate it through our responses, language, and policies.

 There are serious consequences when we get it wrong.

-Being curious, we learn that her family couldn’t afford to pay the electric bill, so she sat outside, in the unsafe dark of night, on hard, cold concrete, to get her homework done.
+Being curious, we learn that her family couldn’t afford to pay the electric bill, so she sat outside, in the dark of night, on hard cold concrete, to get her homework done.

-The teachable moment here is for the teacher -- and, the PD facilitator.
-This child already has grit and perseverance as a consequence of white supremacy and its attendant policies.
-What she needs is help with her family’s situation.
+This child already has demonstrated grit and perseverance as a consequence of adapting to white supremacy's structured racist policies and neglect.
+What she needs is to be listened to and help with her family’s situation.
 If there is no electricity, there is no food, or a way to wash the uniform she is expected wear.
 There is anguish in the home and all its accompanying complexities.
-Perhaps the teacher in this scenario did tend to those things, but the workshop facilitator doesn’t communicate it.
-He is focused on the outcome: Whatever it Takes.
+Perhaps the teacher in this scenario did tend to those things, but the facilitator doesn’t communicate it.
+He is focused entirely on teaching the student grit and perseverance.

-But let’s say the student was driven to do this sheroic act for more complicated reasons than meet the eye.
+But let’s say the student was driven to do this sheroic act for more complex reasons than meet the eye.
 Perhaps she simply is, by nature, a high achiever.
 Or craves praise.
 Or felt safer outside in the dark of night than in her own house under these circumstances.
-What if the teacher had focused on the wildly Important?
-What if he asked the student what strengths she called on to solve this problem of getting her homework done under extreme, adverse conditions?
-What if he asked her if she could identify some of those strengths to call on in other challenging situations so that she could see the fullness of herself – the strengths - the grit - she has been forced to acquire and brings to the world?
+Or feared the teacher's response the next day if she hadn't done her homework because There are no shortcuts.

-Celia, a seasoned white AP leader I was coaching, had an epiphany during a professional development workshop: “I identified and made myself aware of my biggest dream: To make our school a place where we heal before we teach and truly engage children in critical thinking, and have excitement about learning.”
+Celia, a seasoned white Assistant Principal I was coaching had an epiphany during a professional development workshop: “I identified and made myself aware of my biggest dream: To make our school a place where we heal before we teach and truly engage children in critical thinking, and have excitement about learning.”

 During our follow-up coaching session, she told me that she heard a teacher yelling at a third-grader.
-Practicing curiosity, I asked her why people yell at third-graders.
+Practicing curiosity, I asked her why a teacher might yell at a third-grader.
 She thoughtfully reflected and said: “They are frustrated with themselves for not being prepared enough.
 And when students don’t change their behavior.”

-Celia approached the student and chose to listen to him.
+The next day, Celia approached the student.
 “What’s going on Quinton?”
 He told her that he can’t sleep at night and has gruesome, graphic dreams.
 He was deeply worried.
-Since his father left and his mother went to jail, he’s afraid his aunt and grandmother, with whom he lives, will also go away.
+Since his father left and his mother was temporarily absent, he’s afraid his aunt and grandmother, with whom he lives, will also go away.
 He’s on high vigilance all night and falls asleep during class.
 This eight-year-old unburdened himself and shifted into engagement with Celia who is dedicated to straightening the crooked room of education.

 Linda Belans Logo Final JPG.png